Rudolf Steiner: Attacks, illness, and death

 The National Socialist German Workers Party gained strength in Germany after the First World War.
 In 1919, a political theorist of this movement, Dietrich Eckart, attacked Steiner and suggested that he was a Jew.
-In 1921, Adolf Hitler attacked Steiner on many fronts, including accusations that he was a tool of the Jews, while other nationalist extremists in Germany called for a "war against Steiner".
+In 1921, Adolf Hitler attacked Steiner on many fronts, including accusations that he was a tool of the Jews.
 That same year, Steiner warned against the disastrous effects it would have for Central Europe if the National Socialists came to power.
-In 1922 a lecture Steiner was giving in Munich was disrupted when stink bombs were let off and the lights switched out, while people rushed the stage apparently attempting to attack Steiner, who exited safely through a back door."Riot at Munich Lecture", New York Times, 17 May 1922.
+In 1922 a lecture Steiner was giving in Munich was disrupted when stink bombs were let off and the lights switched out, while people rushed the stage apparently attempting to attack Steiner, who exited safely through a back door.
 Unable to guarantee his safety, Steiner's agents cancelled his next lecture tour.
 The 1923 Beer Hall Putsch in Munich led Steiner to give up his residence in Berlin, saying that if those responsible for the attempted coup (Hitler's Nazi party) came to power in Germany, it would no longer be possible for him to enter the country.

-In reality, Steiner had both enemies and loyal supporters in the upper echelons of the Nazi regime.
-Staudenmaier speaks of the "polycratic party-state apparatus", so Nazism's approach to Anthroposophy was not characterized by monolithic ideological unity.

 From 1923 on, Steiner showed signs of increasing frailness and illness.
 He nonetheless continued to lecture widely, and even to travel; especially towards the end of this time, he was often giving two, three or even four lectures daily for courses taking place concurrently.
 Many of these lectures focused on practical areas of life such as education.

 Increasingly ill, he held his last lecture in late September, 1924.
 He continued work on his autobiography during the last months of his life; he died at Dornach on 30 March 1925.